stusherwin/expense-claims/spec/Spec.md

 ## Timings and costs
 ### Development stages
-Some features are more important than others so minimise the amount of time until the system is useable, the features will be developed in order of importance.
+Some features are more important than others so minimise the amount of time until the system is usable, the features will be developed in order of importance.

 Tasks in each stage are estimated in days, and then costs per day are calculated as 7 hours per day using the living wage of £9.00/hour.